 Priorities of the cooperation

 © NASA / C. Thomas.
 The Stratospheric Observatory for Infrared Astronomy SOFIA during its first test flight with fully open telescope door on 18 December 2009 on the California's Mojave Desert.

 The focal points for the collaboration are spread across the entire range of research areas.
-Another sign of the close transatlantic cooperation is the fact that large scientific facilities are used jointly by the USA and Europe.
+Another sign of the close transatlantic cooperation is the joint use of large scientific facilities by the USA and Europe.
 Examples of this include the involvement of the USA in the German Electron Synchotron (DESY) and the US participation in the construction of the Large Hadron Collider (LHC) at the European Organisation for Nuclear Research (CERN), including the two largest LHC experiments.

-The priorities of the cooperation between Germany and the USA are currently primarily focused on the following scientific areas:
+The cooperation priorities of Germany and the USA currently focus on the following scientific areas:

 Highlights of the bilateral cooperation

 A highlight of the collaboration with the US are several successfully concluded joint projects in health research.